 The inside mirror

-With these settings, you will have almost seamless visual contact around your vehicle, which can help you detect the presence of nearby roadway users.
+With these settings, you will have almost seamless visual contact around your vehicle, which can help you detect the presence of nearby drivers.
 For example, when being passed by a vehicle in the lane to your left, you will see it progress from the rearview mirror, to the left side mirror and then to your side vision.

 Before driving with these updated mirror settings, see how they work while your vehicle is parked.
 For example, you can parallel park along a street, then see how passing vehicles move through your mirrors and peripheral vision.
 This can help you become oriented to the new settings before heading out into traffic.